wp-plugins/udinra-adsense-alternatives/readme.txt

 <li><a href="http://udinra.com/blog/list-of-in-image-advertising-networks" title="List of In Image Advertising networks">In Image Advertising networks</a></li>
 <li><a href="http://udinra.com/blog/list-of-in-text-advertising-networks" title="List of In Text Advertising networks">In Text Advertising networks</a></li>
 <li><a href="http://udinra.com/blog/mobile-advertising-network-list" title="List of Mobile Advertising networks">Mobile Advertising networks</a></li>
-<li><a href="http://udinra.com/blog/should-i-use-dynamic-oxygen-ads" title="Know about Dynamic Oxygen">Dynamic Oxygen</a></li>
-<li><a href="http://udinra.com/blog/is-adbull-scam" title="Know about Adbull">Adbull</a></li>
 <li>Many other advertising networks with Javascript based ad codes</li>
 </ul>

-= New Feature 1.3=

-* Support for two advertising networks of each type with rotation.
-* Enable or disable ad networks on different pages.

-= New Feature 1.2=

-* Support for Mobile Advertising networks.
-* Enable or disable other ad networks if website is accessed by mobile devices and no mobile advertising network present

-= New Feature 1.1=

-* Enable or disable ads for logged in users

-= Features =
-* Simple Copy and Paste required
-* Can you all four types of advertising network on same website together
-* Simple and fast plugin
-* All features configurable via WordPress admin

 For details visit http://udinra.com/blog/udinra-adsense-alternatives-plugin-for-wordpress